Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

-Bastila Shan, yet another extremely popular Old Republic character, also made an appearance on the poster.
+Bastila Shan, yet another popular Old Republic character, also showed up on the poster.
 Bastila was a Jedi Master who directly opposed Revan and Malak during the Old Republic, but she succumbed to the Dark Side for a brief time after being tortured by Malak.

 Jolee Bindo on Star Wars' May 4 poster.